Asian stocks mostly higher after Trump tariff extension

-Most Asian stock markets rose Monday after President Donald Trump said he would postpone a March 1 deadline for a U.S. tariff hike on Chinese imports following weekend talks on a battle over Beijing's technology ambitions.
+China's main stock index jumped to an eight-month high Monday after President Donald Trump said he would postpone a March 1 deadline for a U.S. tariff hike on imports from China following talks on a dispute over Beijing's technology ambitions.

+The Shanghai Composite Index rose 5.6 percent to 2,961.28, its highest close since June 15, after Trump said weekend negotiations in Washington made "substantial progress."

 Sign Up and Save